kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [https://javascript30.com/](https://javascript30.com/)

 You read a book about JavaScript, you went through all available courses online, you mastered your console logs in your browser but you still haven't build a proper JavaScript project yet.
 Wes Bos is coming with a course that is perfect for you.
-It takes 30 days and each day Wes builds a new cool js experiment.
+It takes 30 days and each day Wes builds a new js experiment.
 The best teacher is practice, and this is motto of this course.
 Highly recommended!

 - - -